Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Introduction

 with a possible kinetic energy contribution in the internal energy for rotation, which implies that the internal energy is always constant and phase transitions are entropically driven, with cohesive energies of the order of $k_B T$ per NC.
 Numerical simulations, see the discussion in Sect.~\ref{Sect:Simuls}, show that Eqs.~\ref{Eq:hs_thermo} are in complete disagreement for any real NC system.
 In fact, typical internal energies and free energies for a solid phase are

-that is, almost three orders of magnitude larger than HS Eq.~\ref{Eq:hs_thermo} (and with opposite signs).
-In fact, the main contribution to the entropy comes from ligand conformations, while translational (and rotational) contributions, which are the only ones that the HS models account for, are almost negligible.
-Given these obvious discrepancies, one might be tempted to abandon HS altogether.
-Yet, HS models are extremely valuable, with many sophisticated predictions verified in actual experiments.
+that is, almost three orders of magnitude larger than Eq.~\ref{Eq:hs_thermo} (and with opposite signs).
+In fact, the main contribution to the entropy comes from ligand conformations, while translational (and rotational) contributions, which are the only ones that the \resp{hard shape} models account for, are almost negligible.
+Given these obvious discrepancies, one might be tempted to abandon \resp{hard shape models} altogether.
+Yet, these models are extremely valuable, with a number of sophisticated predictions verified in actual experiments.
 As happens in many areas of physics, there are aspects that are independent of the details of the microscopic (more properly, nanoscopic) interactions.
-Basically, HS models are relevant because they capture the underlying universality of packing with elegant and minimal simplicity\cite{Torquato2018}; that is, model-independent results that optimize the available space.
+Basically, \resp{hard shape} models are relevant because they capture the underlying universality of packing with elegant and minimal simplicity\cite{Torquato2018}; that is, model-independent results that optimize the available space.

-Therefore, HS provides a correct first-order approximation to NC assembly structure prediction.
+Therefore, HS \resp{or hard shape} provide a correct first-order approximation to NC assembly structure prediction.
 It would seem obvious that the next order would simply consist of adding reasonable enthalpic terms.
 For example, Ref.~\cite{ZhouArya2022} has successfully characterized all possible binary NC structures at an interface (2D) with the addition of relative interaction energy between NCs and the solvent interface.
 DNA with double-stranded (rigid) ligands is another example in which this approach is very successful\cite{Lin2017}.
 However, as shown in more detail below, see Fig.~\ref{fig:exp_2d_3d}, when ligands are flexible (and their size is not negligible compared to the core), experiments reveal a dependence of nearest-neighbor lattice constants with the NC coordination, i.e. the number of nearest-neighbors, which in turn points to the presence of many-body effects, which may suggest the need to go beyond pair potentials, requiring a model where ligands are described in a more explicit form.

 Ligands are explicitly modeled in OXM models (X = P, C) and therefore provide more detail than HS models.
 The OPM is very successful in describing the lattice constants in single-component fcc (or bcc) lattices\cite{Landman2004}, while the OCM accurately describes the equilibrium nearest-neighbor separation of two or three isolated NCs\cite{Schapotschnikow2009}.
 However, the closest-neighbor NC separations fall in between OPM and OCM in most other experimental situations\cite{Boles2016,Coropceanu2019,Moretti2023}.
 OXM models account for the ligand conformations, so at this point in the discussion they may appear to be conceptually different and unrelated to the HS models.